abe-winter/abe-winter.github.io/_posts/2020-04-13-new-mutiny.md

 To my ear, he's avoiding a fight because it will lead to consequences -- either the feds withholding resources from the states or something worse.

-## Large questions

-* Where do states get troops and weapons?
-Police, national guard, enlistment, turning of military bases
-* Is there any scenario where one player employs 'strategic arms' (nukes, ICBMs, even bomber runs) against another?
-I think no.
-* Does either player employ force directly against civilians?
-(Other than elected officials; in some scenarios arresting a governor will be a goal of the federal government)
-* What are political outcomes (president steps down, president cedes power to the states in a move that creates precedent but no new laws, president gains power to remove governors, governor becomes absolute executive in own territory)
-* Is the slow trend of consolidation of power by the federal government accelerated or reversed?
-* How do you punish a state for rebellion?
-Taxes?
-* How does command and control degrade?
-What are the faultlines along which alliances dissolve and re-form?

 ## Events to watch for

 These are grouped but otherwise in no particular order.